 How to decrease a puppy’s crying the first couple nights home

 Remember, almost all puppies cry the first few nights so you probably won’t be able to STOP the crying.
 These ideas should help decrease the crying and help your puppy adjust faster to the new routine.

 You should pick and choose what might work well for your situation.

-Make the kennel/crate as comforting as possible.
+1. Make the puppy’s kennel/crate as comforting as possible.